standsleeping/design-kit/docs/reference/visual-language.md

 | 640–1024px | inline + icon strip |
 | <640px | overlay + hidden (toggle slides it in over content) |

-User toggles act as a *latched override* — once the user manually picks a state, that choice wins until the viewport crosses a breakpoint, which resets the override.
+User toggles act as a *latched override*: once the user manually picks a state, that choice wins until the viewport crosses a breakpoint, which resets the override.
 Selecting an item in overlay mode also auto-dismisses (phone-drawer convention).

 ## Token Application Guide